zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend REST API with Flask using multiple extensions/libraries including flask-migrate, SQLAlchemy (ORM), and flask-login.
-Managed by PostgreSQL and deployed as a Docker image.
+Backend Flask REST API using flask-migrate, SQLAlchemy (ORM), and flask-login extensions.
+Managed by PostgreSQL and deployed as a Docker image to cloud service.

 ### Future Improvements